 Rasmussen College offers programs that will help qualify students for an in-demand career upon graduation.
 The associate degrees offered at Rasmussen College Romeoville/Joliet will provide students with a well-rounded education along with preparation for future careers.
 With specialized Schools of Allied Health, Business, Justice Studies and Technology and Design, Rasmussen College helps students gain the knowledge they need to succeed.

-Prairie State College has grown in many ways – in size, in facilities, in breadth and depth of educational options and in reputation.
-Prairie State College’s 130-acre campus is located at South Halsted Street and Vollmer Road in Chicago Heights.
+Prairie State College has grown in many ways –in size, in facilities, in breadth and depth of educational options, and in reputation.
+Prairie State College’s 130-acre campus is located at South Halsted Street and Vollmer Road in Chicago Heights, Illinois.